Fluctuations and first-passage properties of systems of Brownian particles with reset: Introduction

 \section{Introduction}

-In this work we propose a unified approach to two different families of particle models in space which have attracted much interest in recent years.
+Physicists have always strived for universality, and this quest is fully present in statistical mechanics of many-particle systems out of equilibrium.
+In this work we propose a unified approach to two different families of many-particle models in space which have attracted much interest in recent years.
 The first family of models deals with $N$ independent Brownian particles which undergo stochastic resetting to a specified point in space ~\cite{evans2011diffusion,evans2011diffusion2,bhat2016stochastic,evans2020stochastic}.
 The original motivation behind these models was to optimize random search of a target.
-Indeed, the mean first passage time to a stationary target is infinite without reset \cite{redner2001guide}, but it becomes finite once reset is introduced \cite{evans2011diffusion,evans2011diffusion2,bhat2016stochastic,evans2020stochastic}.
-The total number of particles in these models is constant.
+Indeed, the mean first passage time (MFPT) to a stationary target is infinite without reset \cite{redner2001guide}, but it becomes finite once reset is introduced \cite{evans2011diffusion,evans2011diffusion2,bhat2016stochastic,evans2020stochastic}.
 Apart from the random search optimization, the reset models provide an interesting example of the emergence of a nonequilibrium steady state (NESS)~\cite{krapivsky2010kinetic, mendez2016characterization}, and this feature will play a prominent role in most of our paper.

-The second family of models deals with branching Brownian motion (BBM) of $N$ particles with selection \cite{mckean1975application, bramson1983convergence, brunet2009statistics}, where in each branching event, the particle with the lowest fitness is removed, so that the total number of particles remains constant \cite{brunet2006noisy, brunet2007effect, berard2010brunet, durrett2011brunet}.
-The members of this family of models differ from each other by the choice of fitness function, which mimics different types of biological selection.
+The second, and seemingly unrelated, family of models deals with branching Brownian motion (BBM) of $N$ particles with selection \cite{mckean1975application, bramson1983convergence, brunet2009statistics}, where in each branching event, the particle with the lowest fitness is removed, so that the total number of particles remains constant \cite{brunet2006noisy, brunet2007effect, berard2010brunet, durrett2011brunet}.
+The members of this family of models differ from each other by the choice of fitness function, which mimics different aspects of biological selection.
 A recent example of a simple, yet nontrivial, model of this class is the ``Brownian bees" \cite{berestycki2020brownian, berestycki2020free, siboni2021fluctuations, meerson2021persistent}.
 In this model, when a branching event occurs, the particle which is farthest from the origin is removed.